DesmondSanctity/offline/README.md

 * Clone this repo to your local machine.
 * Copy the `sw.js` file which conatains boilerplate code.
 * Copy the `index.js` file which contains the code for the service worker registration.
-* Edit the `manifest.json` file with your app. details.
+* Edit the `manifest.json` file to fit your app. details.
 * Edit the either of the two files to match your needs.
 * Build and deploy your project.